zuranthus/LivePaper/README.md

 ## Use
 ```
 Usage: live-paper [-h] [--fit-mode=<mode>] [--cache] <file>
-Set a video or an animated file as desktop background.
+Display a video or an animated file as desktop background.

   -h, --help   = display this help and exit
   --fit-mode=<mode>